Skip to main content

 • An actor is an autonomous program, with its own execution environment

-• You can export functions to allow users to interact with an actor
+• You can make callable functions to allow users to interact with an actor

 act/value